Charlie Appleby (speedway rider)

-Robert Charles Appleby (born 10 October 1913 in Saskatchewan, Canada - died 8 October 1946) was a speedway rider.
+Robert Charles Appleby (born 10 October 1913 in Saskatchewan, Canada - died 8 October 1946) was a speedway rider from Canada.

+Career

 Appleby was a member of the Hackney Wick Wolves team that won the National League Division II Championship in 1938.
+He signed for Crystal Palace Glaziers for the 1939 Speedway National League Division Two season but the team withdrew from the league after 10 matches.

-After the end of World War II Appleby returned to the UK and was signed by the Birmingham Brummies.
+After the end of World War II, Appleby returned to the UK and was signed by the Birmingham Brummies.
 He was enjoying a steady season but on 7 October he was involved in a crash at Brough Park.

 During the Northern League fixture on 7 October, Appleby crashed in an effort to avoid a fallen rider in front.
 Appleby swerved and hit the machine instead.
 He was thrown into the air and suffered a fractured skull.
 He was taken to Newcastle Infirmary but died during the early hours of 8 October.